Sailing Certification and Sailing Resume[Jump to Sailing Resume]

 and entering your email address and your private logbook code that you give them.
 You create a logbook code under your profile tab when logged in.
 Go there now and look at the example student Joe Sailor.

 There are five Ranks and five Levels in our sailing resume.
-The Ranks are Qualified Crew, Skipper (small boat), Skipper, Bareboat Charter Master and NauticEd Captain.
+The Ranks are Qualified Crew, Skipper (small keelboat), Skipper, Bareboat Charter Master and NauticEd Captain.
 Ranks are dependent upon the online sailing courses that the student has successfully completed.
 The Levels are I through V and are dependent on the amount of practical sailing experience that a student has logged in their logbook.
 Time in the logbook is listed also by percent authenticated by crew mates who were on the boat at the time of your outing.
 Our Authentication software is brilliant if we say so our selves - and its FREE.
 Additionally, the sailing resume will represent any competency verification test-outs by Sailing Schools.
 The resume has built into the algorithm a way to short cut to level 1 by gaining a verified competence stamp from an RYA instructor or a preparatory trainer.

 Another unique feature of the NauticEd sailing resume, is that everything is in real-time.
 The calculations are based on computer algorithms which, at the moment you reach a milestone, you are instantly awarded with your new Rank and Level and can gain immediate access to your new printable Resume summary.